Skip to main content

 Dr. Brian Kalk

 Dr. Brian P. Kalk is an executive leader, educator, and public servant whose career spans higher education, applied energy research, military service, and statewide elected office.
 Born in Bottineau, North Dakota, he was raised with the values that define the state, hard work, integrity, service to community.
 He began his academic journey at Dakota College at Bottineau, an experience that grounded him in the people, culture, and priorities of North Dakota.
-He went on to complete a B.S. degree in Political Science from Campbell University, a M.S. degree in Environmental Engineering, and a Ph.D. in Natural Resources Management both from North Dakota State University (NDSU).
+He went on to complete a B.S. degree in Political Science from Campbell University, an M.S. degree in Environmental Engineering, and a Ph.D. in Natural Resources Management both from North Dakota State University (NDSU).

 Brian currently serves as Chief Research Officer at the University of North Dakota’s Energy and Environmental Research Center, one of the world’s leading applied energy research institutions.
 He leads a team of scientists, engineers, and professional staff.
 His leadership strengthens federal, state, and commercial partnerships while expanding research in oil and gas, renewable energy, and environmental technologies.
 His work directly supports the development of a highly skilled technical workforce and advances strategic initiatives that benefit the region’s economy.